EpistasisLab/Aliro/docs/source/api.rst

 ==================================
-Scikit-learn API for PennAI engine
+Scikit-learn API for Aliro engine
 ==================================

-This is the API for using PennAI engine as a standalone python package.
+This is the API for using Aliro engine as a standalone python package.

 .. autoclass:: ai.sklearn.pennai_sklearn.PennAI
     :members: